PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 audience with different levels of expertise, and so offer scientists an opportunity to publicize the

-12. Blogs and discussion groups: A blog (a contraction of the term ‘web log’) is a type of website,
+results and impact of their research to groups of people different from the usual scientists.12.
+Blogs and discussion groups: A blog (a contraction of the term ‘web log’) is a type of website,

 usually maintained by an individual, with regular entries of commentary, descriptions of events, or